Post lunch nap leads to better driving, French study claims

 Credit: (CC BY 2.0) by spaetz

-According to a recent study ordered by French highway operator, Vinci Autoroute, a 10- to 20-minute nap after lunch significantly improves driving attention.
+According to a recent study ordered by French highway operator, Vinci Autoroute, a 10 to 20 minute nap after lunch can have a significant impact upon attention span and ability while driving.

 Research of 40 test subjects found a 21% increase in highway driving deviations when the driver doesn’t have the nap.